Two Dogs Dining

 75. You're a big fan of Sarah Palin.

-76. You read my last list of 100 things and you figure that one list of 100 from someone named Ditkoff is enough.
+76. You read my last list of 100 things and have concluded that one list of 100 from someone named Ditkoff is enough.

 77. You're not as open to possibility as you think you are.